iFreilicht/nixt/README.md

 * the version of your package manager itself is locked, too (similar to [asdf-vm](https://asdf-vm.com/))
 * the build and deployment process of your project does not change at all

+### Onboarding journey

+To support newcomers as well as possible with their first steps, all templates in this repository have the following onboarding journey:

+1. Check the README of the template that fits your use-case
+2. Run the specified commands until you reach `nix flake init -t github:iFreilicht/nixt#<template>`
+3. This will display a helpful message to guide you through the next steps:

+    >    __You just added Nix to your project!__
+    >
+    >    Next steps:
+    >
+    >    1. If you're in a git repository:
+    >        - Add `.direnv` to your `.gitignore` file
+    >        - Run `git add flake.nix`, otherwise the next step *will fail*!
+    >    3. Decide whether you want to use direnv or not and then either:
+    >        - run `direnv allow` to always enable the environment when you enter the project directory
+    >        - run `nix develop` to enable the environment manually
+    >    4. Follow the instructions that will be presented to you after entering the environment

+    These cover important caveats that newcomers stumble over commonly.

+4. Enter the development environment for the first time
+5. A new message is shown:

+    > **---  WARNING  ---**
+    > Please open the newly created `flake.nix` file and have a look at the `# TODO` comments!
+    > Once you're done, remove the lines that printed these warnings from the shellHook.
+    > **-----------------**

+6. This points you to your entry point for modifying the environment.
+The comments in the flake will guide you to the resources you need to get started quickly, without being overwhelming.